sreejitapanda/Power-bi-Dashboard-on-Amazon-Prime-Analysis/README.md

 5.Study the distribution of age certifications.
 6.Compare the average IMDb scores of movies and shows.
 7.Compare the average runtime of movies and shows.
-8. Analyze the distribution of roles such as actors and directors.
+8.Analyze the distribution of roles such as actors and directors.
-9. Allow users to interactively filter the dashboard by content type, genre, and production country.
+9.Allow users to interactively filter the dashboard by content type, genre, and production country.

 ## Key Performance Indicators